meanbee/magecert/eav.md

 Cannot be used for EAV attributes.
 EAV source models implement the `getAllOptions` method while adminhtml source models implement the `toOptionArray()` method.

-Default system configuration source models can be found in ´Mage/Adminhtml/Model/System/Config/Source/`.
+Default system configuration source models can be found in `Mage/Adminhtml/Model/System/Config/Source/`.

 ### Attribute Source Models

-The purpose of Attribute Source Models is to supply the list of options and values for select and multiselect attribtues.
+The purpose of Attribute Source Models is to supply the list of options and values for select and multiselect attributes.
 They also supply the column information to the catalog flat table indexer if required.

 To get a list of all options for an attribute, perform the following:

 ```php